-PCC Chapter: (BETA OMICRON ZETA CHAPTER) - Chartered March 3, 2006

-Phi Theta Kappa is an International Honor Society for community colleges.
-The purpose of Phi Theta Kappa shall be to recognize and encourage scholarship among two-year college students.
-To achieve this purpose, Phi Theta Kappa shall provide opportunity for the development of leadership and service, for an intellectual climate for exchange of ideas and ideals, for lively fellowship for scholars, and for stimulation of interest in continuing academic excellence.
+PCC Chapter: (BETA OMICRON ZETA CHAPTER) - Chartered March 3, 2006 provide opportunity for the development of leadership and service, for an intellectual climate for exchange of ideas and ideals, for lively fellowship for scholars, and for stimulation of interest in continuing academic excellence.
 Phi Theta Kappa was founded in 1918 by two-year college presidents in Missouri.
 The founders were seeking to recognize scholastic achievement by their students, and to establish a common purpose and standard for honors organizations on their different campuses.